-Specifically, the language proposed to amend section 34-23-8 paragraphs 5 (a) and 5(b), is problematic because it requires additional notification by the pharmacist to the prescriber and additional record keeping not required for any other class or category of drugs approved by the FDA.
+The language proposed in Section 17-92-101(d)(1)-(4) and (6), is problematic because it requires additional notification by the pharmacist to the prescriber and additional record keeping not required for any other class or category of drugs approved by the FDA.
 These provisions are unduly burdensome and time consuming for pharmacists and there are no proposed amendments that require the prescriber to maintain a record of the required notifications.
-Although the proposed amendments provide that notification can take place via the use of electronic systems, the primary mode of communication between prescribers and pharmacists is not via an electronic system.
+Although the proposed amendments provide that notification can take place via the use of electronic systems in subdivision (d) (2), the primary mode of communication between prescribers and pharmacists is not via an electronic system.

-In conclusion, we urge you to adopt the language that updates Alabama statutes to allow for the substitution of biologic products with FDA approved interchangeable biological products.
-However, we urge you delete the additional requirements not required for any other class of FDA approved drugs and the paragraph that references the Orange Book.
-Lastly, AMCP also encourages the legislature to compare the final FDA guidance and at that time determine whether additional legislation is necessary.

-We urge you to delete the additional requirements and the reference to the Orange Book.
-AMCP also encourages the legislature to review the final FDA guidance and at that time determine whether additional legislation is necessary.
-If you have any questions about our position, please contact AMCP's Alabama advocacy leader Gregory O. Kitchens, PharmD at gokitchens@artiasolutions.com or AMCP's Director of Legislative Affairs, Reginia Benjamin, at (703) 683-8416 or rbenjamin@amcp.org.
+In conclusion, we support adoption of the language that updates the Arkansas Code to allow for the substitution of biologic products with FDA approved interchangeable biological products and language that includes the FDA Purple Book reference.
+However, we oppose the amended language in Section 17-92-101(d) (1)-(4) and (6) that would add additional dispensing requirements not required for any other class of FDA approved drugs.
+We also urge you to delete the paragraph that references the Orange Book (Section 17-92-101 (25) (B)).
+Lastly, AMCP encourages the legislature to compare the final FDA guidance and at that time determine whether additional legislation is necessary.
+If you have any questions about our position, please contact AMCP's Director of Legislative Affairs, Reginia Benjamin, at (703) 683-8416 or rbenjamin@amcp.org.